 It is these new quaternary industries that will form the basis of successful economies in the 21st century, as has been recognised by many governments worldwide.
-The government of Barbados has also realised the potential of these industries, as evidenced by its EduTech Project.
-What has not been addressed in Barbados, though, is that these are full-fledged industries in their own right that require not only human capabilities and the adoption of technology, but the progressive build-up and commercial exploitation of intellectual property so that processes give way to knowledge-based services and they, in turn, to quaternary services.
+The Government of Saint Lucia has also realised the potential of these industries.
+What has not been addressed, though, is that these are full-fledged industries in their own right that require not only human capabilities and the adoption of technology, but the progressive build-up and commercial exploitation of intellectual property so that processes give way to knowledge-based services and they, in turn, to quaternary services.
 Hence, the ICT industry may start with selling the time of programmers or call centre agents, move to higher value-added, knowledge-based, bespoke solutions and end up at the quaternary activity of selling proprietary software.